 I think we all understand that the quality of what we eat matters to our mood and overall health.
 Junk food is just not the way to go for good mental health.

-It turns out that “when” we eat matters also.
+It turns out that “when” we eat also matters a great deal.

 Our organs have their own circadian clock systems that sync with our core circadian clock.[ref]
 So the other half of the circadian optimization equation is to eat when your body is best prepared for food – which is during the daytime.
 Your body is most insulin sensitive in the morning, and studies show that eating later in the evening or during the night is a mismatch to your circadian timing leading to insulin resistance. [ref][ref]